 All Clinical Mental Health Counseling concentration students are required to complete the Counselor Preparation Comprehensive Examination (CPCE).
 The current cost of the NSU campus-based exam offered on the main and regional campuses (Internet-Based Test/IBT) is \$75 and may be subject to change.
-The current cost of the off-campus exam (Computer-Based Test/CBT at a Pearson VUE Center)

-is \$150 and may be subject to change.
+The current cost of the off-campus exam (Computer-Based Test/CBT at a Pearson VUE Center) is \$150 and may be subject to change.

 Students enrolled in PYCL 0681 Counseling Internship I are eligible to sit for the exam.
-Students will access the Marketplace link needed to register for the CPCE via the MS in Counseling Student Center in Blackboard.
+Students will access the exam registration link for the CPCE via the Department of Counseling Student Center in Canvas.

 The exam will need to be repeated upon an unsuccessful attempt.
 The exam cost is assessed for each attempt.
-A student has the ability to repeat the exam as many times as needed (but only once per semester); however, they must complete their program within five years from the date of first enrollment (see Time Limit Requirements).
-Students in the Online M.S. in Counseling program have the option of completing this exam at the Main Campus, an NSU Regional Campus in Florida, or off-campus at a Pearson Vue Center.
+A student has the ability to repeat the exam as many times as needed; however, they must complete their program within five years from the date of first enrollment (see Time Limit Requirements).
+Students with an unsuccessful attempt may be approved to repeat the exam once during the same academic term at a Pearson VUE Center, provided that the first attempt was completed prior to the campus-based exam date, and the student completes the repeated attempt prior to the end of the current academic term.
+Students who defer any repeated exam attempts to future terms will be held to the standards and procedures in place for the term in which they sit for the exam.

-The CPCE is offered on the main campus and the regional campuses every semester (Fall, Winter, and Summer).
-Online students residing outside of Florida have the option of completing the exam at either of the campus-based locations or at a Pearson VUE Center.
-Information concerning exam format and content is located in the MS in Counseling Student Center in Blackboard.
+The CPCE is currently offered on the main campus and the regional campuses every semester (Fall, Winter, and Summer), and may be subject to change.
+Online students residing outside of Florida have the option of completing the exam at any of the available campus-based locations or at a Pearson VUE Center.
+Information concerning exam format and content is located in the Department of Counseling Student Center in Canvas.

-The exam registration deadline is the Drop/Add deadline for each semester (e.g., the first week of the term).
-Failure to adhere to deadline will require the student to delay the exam until the next semester.
+The deadline to register coincides with the registration dates for the respective term, and will be posted accordingly.
+Failure to adhere to the established deadline will require the student to delay the exam until the next semester.
 If the student missed the deadline and cannot wait until the subsequent semester to take the exam, he/she must submit an appeal to the Department Chair to waive the deadline.
 There must be extenuating circumstances for the appeal to be approved.
 If the Department Chair approves the appeal, the student will be informed of the steps necessary to take the exam at a Pearson Vue Center, which means incurring the current cost of \$150.